 Dolly Parton is an incredibly talented musician.
 She’s a heartfelt and captivating performer, a singer with a voice unlike any other, and a prolific songwriter with thousands of songs under her belt.
 Being such a gifted songwriter, it makes sense that the “9 to 5” singer would dabble in other forms of writing.
 In addition to writing music, the Queen of Country has always enjoyed writing poetry and short stories.
-At one time, she hoped to get a volume of her work published.

 Dolly Parton’s favorite hobbies

 In 1967, Parton didn’t have a whole lot of time for hobbies.
 Her career was beginning to take off and she spent much of her time writing songs, recording, and performing.
 But when Music City News asked her what her favorite hobbies were at the time, she said:

 “Everybody always asks me what my hobbies are.
 I really don’t have any special ones or anything outstanding other than I fish.
 I like to fish.
 And I write the short stories that I was talkin’ about before.
 And I write some poetry.
 And I do just a few things occasionally but nothin’ that I’m really hung up on.
 So you might say my hobbies are fishin’ and writin’ ’cause I really don’t have time for a real strict hobby by the time I do everything else.
 So that’s about the extent of my hobbies, too.”

 Dolly Parton hoped to be a published author